HackSoc/visual-identity/README.markdown

  - The colour Emphasis should be used for hyperlinks.

  - Web Fonts should be used to ensure correct display.
-Rokkit and Sanchez are available through [Google Web Fonts][].
+Roboto Slab and Sanchez are available through [Google Web Fonts][].

 ## Posters, Flyers, Slides, etc